AFCYBER-DREAM/ansible-collection-pidev/README.md

 commands will detect it and remind you to do so if necessary.
 ```

+###### Run Docker container to run Terraform

+If, instead, you want to run Terraform within a container, do the following:

+`docker build -t ubuntu1804/pidev-terraform terraform/`

+`docker run -v $(pwd):/code -it ubuntu1804/pidev-terraform /bin/bash`

+You will now be able to do everything from the mounted /code directory.

+You might also need to mount the ssh keys for Digital Ocean by adding `-v [insert-ssh-key-dir]:/.ssh` to the run command

 ###### Run Terraform
 From `terraform/` run `terraform apply`